Mojang/Sift/README.md

 $ sift session log
 ```

+#### Alias variables
+An alias can include the following parameters:
+- `accounts` A list of account that the alias matches
+- `query` A query to match certain hosts
+- `command` A command to run on the matching hosts
+- `user` The user that will be used for connecting
+- `port` The port that will be used for connecting
+- `keyfile` Path to the keyfile that will be used for connecting
+- `private_ip` Use the private ip for connecting to the matching hosts
+- `options` List of extra ssh arguments, each item will be separated by a space
+- `run_on_all` Run command (if specified, by alias or command argument) on all resulting hosts

+All alias variables are optional in themselves, but either accounts or query is required.
+Most alias variables can be overriden by their command arguments such as -q for query.
+`user`, `port`, `keyfile`, `private_ip` & `options` can also be set as an ssh config.
+Setting it in an alias or using will override it.

 #### Including alias from file

 You can define your aliases in a separate file and include them in your config file as the following: